prem-muthedath/timer/README.md

 Timer
 =======

-My refactored version of Kent Beck's timer for timing collection methods.
+My refactored version of Kent Beck's timer framework for timing collection methods.

 See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer source code.